inner-outer-space/nyc-collisions-analytics/docs/setup_instructions.md

 4. Authenticate on GCloud </br>
    `gcloud auth application-default login`

-5. If you are using a paid account rather than the free trial, link a Billing Account to the Project.

 ## TERRAFORM
 In the Terraform folder: <br/>
 1. In the variables.tf file, update the default values for the following variables: